-Surrey Fire Service has demonstrated that a consistently managed Attendance Management Program can succeed in a uniformed and union environment.
+Surrey Fire Service has demonstrated that a consistently managed AMP can succeed in a uniformed, Union environment.
 With its easily adaptable format, Surrey's AMP has broad potential for use in both the public and private sectors.
-The program has become a model of union-management cooperation and human resources best practices.
+The program has become a model of Union-management cooperation and human resources best practices.

-As a result of the AMP, Surrey now has among the best staff attendance for British Columbia fire departments.
-Surrey will continue to refine and improve the AMP, and expects the program to deliver a further reduction of absenteeism in 2010 and to continue to achieve significant cost savings as well as operational benefits such as manageable absenteeism levels, greater productivity and increased morale.
+As a result of the AMP, Surrey now has among the best staff attendance for BC fire departments.
+Surrey will continue to refine and improve the AMP, and expects the program to deliver a further reduction of absenteeism in 2013 and to continue to achieve significant cost savings as well as operational benefits such as manageable absenteeism levels, greater productivity and increased morale.
+With a work force of 364 fire fighters there are currently only 11 employees in the AMP, 8 of which are at the first stage (awareness level) and three that have progressed beyond the first stage.